JerritJaison/Computer-vision/README.md

    cd AI-Crowd-Monitoring
-2. Create and activate a virtual environment python -m venv venv
+2. Create and activate a virtual environment

+    python -m venv venv

     venv\Scripts\activate   # On Windows
     # or
     source venv/bin/activate  # On macOS/Linux
-4. Install Dependencies
+3. Install Dependencies
    pip install -r requirements.txt

 ## Notes

-Ensure your webcam is connected and working if using live input.
+1. Ensure your webcam is connected and working if using live input.
-You can modify detection confidence thresholds and source options in main.py
+2. You can modify detection confidence thresholds and source options in main.py
+3. Heatmap is saved in your project directory

 ## Sample Output

 ![Screenshot of AI Crowd Monitoring in action](Screenshot.png)